babashka/sci/doc/interrupt.md

 # Bounding execution with `:interrupt-fn`

-SCI supports passing a zero arg `:interrupt-fn` which is called on every `fn`, or `loop/recur` body entry.
+SCI supports passing a zero arg `:interrupt-fn` to its options, which is called on every `fn` (and `loop/recur`) body entry.
 Using this hook you can cancel evaluation after a certain number of iterations, check `Thread/interrupted`, etc. A demo:

 ``` clojure